 /home/ directory every day:

-Add the following piece of code into the clamav_scan file.
+Add the following piece of code to the clamav_scan file.

 #!/bin/bash SCAN_DIR="/home" LOG_FILE="/var/log/clamav/manual_clamscan.log" /usr/bin/clamscan -i -r $SCAN_DIR >> $LOG_FILE